-B. Whether there is any reasonable cause for failure to attend home in Lantau Island for the medical examination would cause her great pain as she was suffering from persistent and intense bilateral knee pain.
+B. Whether there is any reasonable cause for failure to attend

+The Applicant claimed that travelling to the designated doctor's clinic in Central from her home in Lantau Island for the medical examination would cause her great pain as she was suffering from persistent and intense bilateral knee pain.
 However, given that the Applicant admitted in court that she could attend her lawyers in Sheung Wan on at least three occasions, the Court ruled that a medical examination taking place in Central could not be considered as unreasonable.
 Further, the Applicant should have raised such concern so that the Loss Adjusters could find a more convenient arrangement for the medical examination.
 There was simply no reasonable cause for failing to attend the medical examination.